Vivonet/Gravity/README.md

 ##The Basics
 Gravity is, at the simplest, an XML representation of a native layout.
 Its elements are view classes and its attributes generally correspond to properties of those classes.
 Some attributes like `gravity`, `color`, `width`, `height`, etc. have special meaning and don't correspond directly to native properties.
 Gravity aims to keep syntax simple and thus employs many special helper handlers for attributes when mapping directly to properties doesn't work.
 For example, UIButton does not have a native "title" property, yet in Gravity you can say `<UIButton title="Press Me"/>`.
 This is because UIButton.title is implemented internally as UIButton.setTitle(_, forState:).

-But even better is the fact that you can embed subviews in any other view, including UIButtons.
+But even better than doing that is the fact that you can embed views in any other view, including UIButtons.
 So you can actually lay out your button's contents using Gravity too!
-(Note: There are limitations in doing this for buttons, namely that embedded views do not presently respect the button's control state and will not react to presses.)
+(Note: There are currently limitations in doing this for buttons, namely that embedded views do not presently respect the button's control state and will not react to presses.)

 In Gravity, you arrange your views by using a combination of stacking and layering.
 Stacking is fundamental while layering is generally more optional for more complex layouts.